- What Are the Benefits of Blockchain Identity Management

 1. Ease of obtaining duplicate ID proof after losing the original

-This is arguably the easiest application of blockchain in ID management.
+This is arguably the easiest application of blockchain technology for digital identity management.
 As I have already explained, one commonly comes across people that have misplaced their original ID proof document.
 This results in the following:

 - They must go to the relevant government department to get their duplicate ID proof, however, the process is cumbersome.